1998 Locomotive NOx Fleet Average Emissions Agreement in the South Coast Air Basin

 |ULEL Credit Used||0.5|

 1. For more information on the U.S. EPA locomotive emission standards please visit. http://www.epa.gov/oms/locomotives.htm.

 2. Number of locomotives is the sum of all individual locomotives that visited or operated within the SCAB at any time during 2012.

 3. Many locomotives are certified to emission levels cleaner than the U.S. EPA emission standards or tiers.
 For the purposes of this table, a locomotive’s actual certified emission level is grouped with the required tier level.
 Within each tier, the Weighted Average NOx Emission Level is calculated by multiplying each indivual locomotive's actual certification level by its megawatt-hours of operation.

 4. The Tier Contribution is calculated by multiplying the %MWhrs by Tier Level by the Weighted Average NOx Emission Level.

-- Union Pacific Railroad Approval Letter for ULEL Credit for 2011 (PDF - 1.2 MB)
+- UP Railroad Approval Letter for ULEL Credit for 2012 (PDF - 60 KB)

 To view or download a previous year Fleet Average Compliance Report and Approval letter please click on the link above.